CTSRD-CHERI/RVBS/readme.md

 ### Bluesim

-Some additional build time environment variables are available when building a simulator.
-Specifically, one can set **one** of:
+Several Bluesim build targets are available:

-- `ISA_TEST` to get a simulator that can be used for running the ISA tests from [riscv-tests](https://github.com/riscv/riscv-tests)
+- `isa-test` to get a simulator that can be used for running the ISA tests from [riscv-tests](https://github.com/riscv/riscv-tests)
-- `RVFI_DII` to get a rvfi-dii server to be used with a [TestRIG](https://github.com/CTSRD-CHERI/TestRIG) configuration
+- `rfvi-dii` to get a rvfi-dii server to be used with a [TestRIG](https://github.com/CTSRD-CHERI/TestRIG) configuration

-If neither of `ISA_TEST` or `RVFI_DII` environment variables are set, the default simulator produced can be further configured using:
+- `sim` to get the default simulator.
+It can be further configured using:

-- `MEM_SIZE` can be used to specify the size of the memory in bytes
+  * `MEM_SIZE` can be used to specify the size of the memory in bytes
-- `MEM_IMG` can be used to specify the memory image used to initialize the memory
+  * `MEM_IMG` can be used to specify the memory image used to initialize the memory
-- `MEM_DELAY` can be set to enable artificial memory delay

-The generated simulator is found under the `output/` folder, and when run, will execute the program found in `test-prog.hex`.
+  * `MEM_DELAY` can be set to enable artificial memory delay The generated simulator is found under the `output/` folder, and when run, will execute the program found in `test-prog.hex`.

 #### Examples